Do you know any good Thai jokes?

 Comments: The joke hinges on the word เหลือ [lɯ̌a], which means “left over” or “remaining”, but when combined with เชื่อ [chɯ̂a], to believe, it means “unbelievable”.
 What is unbelievable is that a boat and a train could be on a collision course.
 There’s wordplay involved.

 mii gɛ̂ɛw sìp bai dtem bpai dûay nɑ́ɑm, gɛ̂ɛw bai nɑ̌i mii nɑ́ɑm nɔ́ɔy thîi sùt

 There are ten glasses filled with water.
 Which glass has the least water?

 The sixth glass./The spilled glass.

 Comments: This is a pretty straightforward play on the word หก [hòk], which has two meanings in Thai: six and spill.
-The double meaning wordplay.
+The joke is double-meaning wordplay.

 Q: มีสิบคนยืนบนหน้าผา คนที่เท่าไหร่ตกหน้าผาตาย

 mii sìp khon yɯɯn bon nɑ̂ɑ phɑ̌ɑ, khon thîi thɑ̂w rɑ̀i dtòk nɑ̂ɑ phɑ̌ɑ dtaay